polycrate/polycrate/docs/reference.md

 ## Workspace

 Whatever you build with Polycrate happens in your **workspace**.
 The workspace contains configuration and lifecycle artifacts.
-It's a directory on your filesystem (the so called **workspace directory**; can be specified using `--workspace`) that can be synced and collaborated on via **git** or other tooling.
+It's a directory on your filesystem (the so called **workspace directory**; can be specified using `--workspace/-w`) that can be synced and collaborated on via **git** or other tooling.

 The workspace can be assembled using the [workspace configuration](#workspace-configuration).

-## Container
+## Polycrate container

 Most of the Polycrate magic happens inside of a Docker container running on the system that invokes the `polycrate` command.

 The container will be started whenever you run an action.
-It is based on a public image (`ghcr.io/polycrate/polycrate`) provided by [ayedo](https://www.ayedo.de) ([Dockerfile](https://github.com/polycrate/polycrate/Dockerfile.goreleaser)) and contains most of the best-practice tooling of cloud-native development and operations.
+It is based on a public image (`cargo.ayedo.cloud/library/polycrate`) provided by [ayedo](https://www.ayedo.de) ([Dockerfile](https://gitlab.ayedo.de/polycrate/polycrate/Dockerfile.goreleaser)) and contains most of the best-practice tooling of cloud-native development and operations.

 The container gives you access to a state-of-the-art DevOps runtime.
 Polycrate exports a [snapshot](#workspace-snapshot) of the workspace in various formats (yaml, json, environment vars, hcl, ...) and makes it available to the tooling inside the container so you can start building right away.